fwinkelbauer/fwinkelbauer.github.io/content/posts/2020-03-13-building-chunkyard.md

 - Calculate the hash of all chunks and store them using the hash information

 Storing an existing file becomes more interesting.
-In order to gain any deduplication effect (which is the primary reason why we would use content defined chunking in the first place) we need to check if a given file has been stored before, so that we can re-use its IV.
+In order to gain any de-duplication effect (which is the primary reason why we would use content defined chunking in the first place) we need to check if a given file has been stored before, so that we can re-use its IV.
 Re-using an IV reduces the strength of our encryption algorithm, so we cannot simply use a single IV for all our